telerik/ajax-docs/installation/included-assemblies.md

-This article explains what assemblies are included in the Telerik® UI for ASP.NET Ajax installation: the main Telerik.Web.UI assemblies, the	[Telerik ZIP library](http://www.telerik.com/products/silverlight/zip-library.aspx) and	the Telerik Document processing libraries ([text processing](http://www.telerik.com/products/wpf/words-processing.aspx) and	[spreadsheet processing](http://www.telerik.com/products/wpf/spreadsheet-processing.aspx)).
+This article explains what assemblies are included in the Telerik® UI for ASP.NET AJAX installation: the main Telerik.Web.UI assemblies, the	[Telerik ZIP library](http://www.telerik.com/products/silverlight/zip-library.aspx) and	the Telerik Document processing libraries ([text processing](http://www.telerik.com/products/wpf/words-processing.aspx) and	[spreadsheet processing](http://www.telerik.com/products/wpf/spreadsheet-processing.aspx)).
 You can find more information about them in the sections below.

 The assemblies come sorted in several folders so that you can use the appropriate ones.
 Depending on the .NET framework version your project targets, you will find the needed assemblies in the corresponding directory: